Does Alcohol Increase Heart Rate?

 Alcohol isn’t healthy.
 Anyone who drinks knows that.
 However, we also know that there is a link between regularly drinking too much alcohol and getting high blood pressure.

-In time, high blood pressure (hypertension) caused by too much alcohol consumption can lead to cardiovascular heart disease, leading to other medical issues, heart failure and health concerns.
+In time, high blood pressure (hypertension) caused by too much alcohol consumption can lead to cardiovascular heart disease, leading to other medical issues, heart failure, heart attack, and health concerns.

-Atrial fibrillation (or afib) is one abnormal heart rhythm that can be triggered by alcohol consumption.
-Afib can increase your risk of stroke, so it’s important to speak to your doctor before you drink alcohol.
+Atrial fibrillation (or afib) is one abnormal heart rhythm that can be triggered by alcohol consumption. atrial fibrillation can increase your risk of stroke, so it’s important to speak to your doctor before you drink alcohol.

-- Reduce your stress levels (including not drinking alcohol when your stressed)
+- Reduce your stress levels (including not drinking alcohol when you're stressed)

-- Minimise the amount of caffeine you have each day
+- Minimize the amount of caffeine you have each day

 - Stay hydrated with plenty of water